Hurricane Damage To Manufacturers In Puerto Rico Affects Mainland Hospitals, Too

 But getting back to normal "is a monumental task given the logistical challenges they face," he told reporters.

 So the manufacturers are rationing the medications and supplies that they do manage to make.
-The idea is to prevent any one hospital from buying up the entire supply.
+The idea is to prevent any one hospital from buying the entire supply.

-For example Baxter has restricted distribution of IV bags to 50 percent of a hospital customer's usual order, according to Vizient and MedStar.
+For example, Baxter has restricted distribution of IV bags to 50 percent of a hospital customer's usual order, according to Vizient and MedStar.

-And Levin says the hospital isn't even receiving that much.
+Levin says the hospital isn't even receiving that much.

 "I don't think we're getting 50 percent, but we're getting sporadic shipments," she says.
 "We used to get shipments every week.
 One of our hospitals got five cases of IV bags yesterday, and it was an order they had placed a month ago."

-Note: An earlier version of this story misspelled Christi Guess's name as Kristi Guest.